makethingssimple241/std/README.md

 `std.filesystem` contains platform-agnostic filesystem utilities.

 > [!CAUTION]
 > `std.filesystem` is an incomplete module.
-It only support macOS at the moment and is not fully tested.
+It only supports macOS at the moment and is not fully tested.

 ### std.format